-Sea turtles are on the endangered species list, but it’s still legal to hunt them in 42 countries and territories around the world.
-Thankfully, the United States isn’t one of them.
+Sea turtles are on the endangered species list, but it’s still legal to hunt them in 42 countries and territories around the world—the United States isn’t one of them.
 While sea turtles have been used to make turtle soup in the past, their status as an endangered species has led to the dish falling out of popularity.

 Mont d’Or might just be the holy grail of French cheese.
-The tasty fromage is only made once a year between August 15 and March 15.
-It’s made with unpasteurized milk, of course, and as a result, it can’t be sold in the United States.
-However, cheese lovers have been known to go to extremes to taste the legendary Mont d’Or.
-In a 2016 interview with Vogue, Cheese connoisseur chef Ryan Hardy said, “By French AOC certification law, it cannot be made from pasteurized milk, so it can never be allowed in the United States.
+The tasty fromage is only made once a year between Aug.
+15 and March 15.
+It’s made with unpasteurized milk and as a result, it can’t be sold in the United States.
+However, cheese-lovers have been known to go to extremes to taste the legendary Mont d’Or.
+In a 2016 interview with Vogue, cheese connoisseur chef Ryan Hardy said, “By French AOC certification law, it cannot be made from pasteurized milk, so it can never be allowed in the United States.
 Its unctuous, creamy pate is only eaten when you peel back the rind.
 It’s then that you realize it’s the gangster, white truffle of all cheeses.
 This is the black market cheese.”

 The term bushmeat refers to a variety of African wildlife, some of which are on the endangered species list, that are killed and consumed in Africa.
 Importing to the meat to the United States and most other countries is illegal both because of the protected status of the species, and the health risks associated with eating the meat.